How can scientists establish an observer-independent science? Embodied cognition, consciousness and quantum mechanics: Reflexivity and real-time quantum dynamics

 \subsubsection{Constraints for a reliable science}

-In Sec.~\ref{sm:constraints-1} we argued that if the dynamics external to an embodied observer, Fabienne ($F$), is described by probability matrix $P_\ell$ and factors $F_\ell$, then the dynamics internal to Fabienne is described by their transposed, i.e., $P_\ell^T$ and $F_\ell^T$.
-This happens because there is an ``apparent time reversal'' in that the external dynamics flows from $x_0$ to $x_n$, while the internal dynamics flow from $x_n$ to $x_0$ (see Fig.~\ref{f:circular_noRQM}C).
-This suggests that when we change from an external or third-person perspective (3PP) into an internal or first-person perspective (1PP) there is an ``apparent time reversal'' manifested as a transposed operation.
-Indeed, here we describe a similar ``apparent time reversal'' that arises when Fabienne and Wigner exchange perspectives, from observer-as-object to observer-as-subject.
+Here we start discussing the reflexive coupling between two observers, $\textsc{Alice}=(\I{A}, A)$ and $\textsc{Bob}=(\I{B}, B)$ (see Fig.~\ref{f:mind-body}).
+These new names and new notation highlight that we are considering the more symmetric situation wherein each observer plays the two complementary roles as both subject and object.
+We here discuss how the perspectives of \textsc{Alice} and \textsc{Bob}, which are involved in a reflexive coupling, are related by an ``apparent time reversal.''
 In doing so, we also point out how the reliability conditions {\bf R1}-{\bf R3} in Sec.~\ref{sm:intro} might be incorporated in our framework.
+In Sec.~\ref{sm:acoplamiento} we continue the discussion of the reflexive coupling.

-In our relational approach what we consider the experimental system external to Fabienne does not exist in an absolute sense.
-Rather it is external to Fabienne in the sense that it can be experienced by {\em other} observer, Wigner ($W$), different from Fabienne---i.e., $W\neq F$.
-Figure~\ref{f:mind-body}B describes the situation we have been considering till now, wherein Wigner and his friend Fabienne play the role of subject and object, respectively.
-From Wigner's 1PP, factors $F_\ell$ and $G_\ell$, respectively, correspond to Wigner's experience of the experimental system, which we here denote as $[S]_W$, and Wigner's experience of the physical correlates of Fabienne's experience of the experimental system, which we denote as $[[S]_F]_W$---let us denote this situation as $[S]_W \sim F_\ell $ and $[[S]_F]_W \sim G_\ell $; here $\ell = 0,\dotsc , n$.
+In our relational approach what we consider the experimental system external to an observer-as-object, say {\sc Alice} (or $A$) in Fig.~\ref{f:mind-body}B, does not exist in an absolute sense.
+Rather it is external to {\sc Alice} in the sense that it can be experienced by {\em other} observer, say {\sc Bob} (or $B$), different from {\sc Alice}---i.e., $B\neq A$.
+Figure~\ref{f:mind-body}B describes the situation we have been considering till now, wherein {\sc Bob} and his friend {\sc Alice} play the role of subject and object, respectively.
+From {\sc Bob}'s 1PP, factors $F_\ell$ and $G_\ell$, respectively, correspond to {\sc Bob}'s experience of the experimental system, which we here denote as $[S]_B$, and {\sc Bob}'s experience of the physical correlates of {\sc Alice}'s experience of the experimental system, which we denote as $[[S]_A]_B$---let us denote this situation as $[S]_B \sim F_\ell $ and $[[S]_A]_B \sim G_\ell $; here $\ell = 0,\dotsc , n$.